-Sibley County Public Health will be offering a first dose Moderna COVID-19 Vaccination Clinic on Thursday, April 22nd, open to individuals aged 18 and over.
+Sibley County Public Health will be offering a Janssen (Johnson & Johnson) COVID-19 Vaccination Clinic on Saturday, May 15th, open to individuals aged 18 and over.

 Who: Individuals aged 18 and over

 Where: Sibley County Service Center, 111 8th St., Gaylord

 Register by phone: Call center will open Wednesday, May 12th from 10 AM-2 PM*

 *Registering by phone may result in longer wait times

 Effective March 30th, Minnesota expanded COVID-19 vaccine to anyone interested.
 Sibley County will continue to update you with upcoming opportunities for vaccine clinics.
 We will provide updates on Facebook and on our website.

 Sibley County Public Health is NOT currently collecting a waitlist of individuals wanting to be vaccinated.